codetony25/react-redux-starter-boilerplate/README.md

 - [x] Add Plugins for PostCSS (CSSNext which includes autoprefixer, RucksackCSS, Sorting, Mixins, and Short)
 - [x] Added support for CSS Modules
 - [x] React Router
+- [x] Redux
-- [x] Mobx
+- [x] Add Redux Example Counter
-- [ ] Mobx DevTools
-- [ ] Set up Mobx Example Structure and Design Pattern for large scalability
+- [ ] Set up Redux Example Structure and Design Pattern for large scalability
 - [ ] Develop a design pattern and file structure on server side with Koa and Node.js
 - [ ] Add Flow, a new static type checker for JavaScript
 - [ ] Decide on Database to use (MongoDB, PostgreSQL, RethinkDB, GraphQL)
 - [ ] Testing (Mocha -Recommended by Redux, Enzyme - By Airbnb)

-MobX (https://github.com/mobxjs/mobx) also formerly known as Mobservable is gaining a lot of attention and can be scaled for large applications.
-It makes it helps with state management and isn't opinionated on the type of design pattern we use.

 Suggestions are welcome!